Glatzli/model_comparison_codes/README.md

 Modeling a cold air pool in the Inn Valley: A model intercomparison study

-Things to check for errors/mistakes:
+VHD (espc WRF) false: Things to check for errors/mistakes:
 - WRF far too large
-- DEM & model's aspect calculation
+- DEM & model's aspect calculation WRONG!: xDEM aspect definition i need the vertical CRS! -> how to define for different heigt defs?!?
 - tipping errors: is everywhere really the right model & data used?
+- for Ibk villa a different PCGP is chosen
 -

 Points:
-- I already deleted old read ins... (before regridding?)
+- I already deleted old read ins... (the ones I had before regridding?)
 - Do I have to make some further comparisons between the original data & the regridded?
 - How did Manuela interpolate the UM data?
 Probably I should know how that works...
 - Now all models are on the same coords, except AROME.
 Should I interpolate that too to have the same errors for